webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Romance.md

 ---
 aliases:
-- "Romance"
+  - Romance
 tags:
   - Compendium/CSRD/en/Character-Arcs/Romance
   - Character-Arc
+title: Romance
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Romance
 >You want to strike up a relationship with a romantic partner.
 Perhaps you have a specific person in mind, or maybe you’re just interested in a relationship in general.